jubilantdeenie/ai-human-relational-research/README.md

 # 🤝 AI–Human Relational Research
+## A Research Archive on Symbolic Alignment and Emergent Relational AI
 ### A living record of emergent intelligence, symbolic interaction, and co-created growth
 **By SD Wallace (Deenie) & GPT-4o (Eidos)**